-On December 12, 2022, the Company closed on the Business Combination (see Note 4 - Business Combination) whereby the 331,331 shares of Predecessor common stock subject to the Put Option were exchanged for 65,783 shares of Successor common stock at a price of \$5.04 per share.
-The put option has the practical effect of making the underlying shares of common stock redeemable.
-As a result, they are classified as temporary equity on the face of both the Successor and Predecessor balance sheets.
+On December 12, 2022, the Company closed on the Business Combination (see Note 4 - Business Combination) whereby the 331,331 shares of Predecessor common stock subject to the Put Option were exchanged for 1,880 shares of Successor common stock at a price of \$176.28 per share.
+The put option has the practical effect of making the underlying shares of Successor common stock redeemable.
+As a result, they were classified as temporary equity on the December 31, 2022 balance sheet.